AlibabaCloudDocs/ecs/intl.en-US/Best Practices/Block Storage/Resize partitions and file systems of Linux data disks.md

      2  10307921920  68719474687   27.2T  Microsoft basic test
     ```

-5. Run the blkid command to view the file system types.
+5. Run the following command to view the file system types:

+    ```
+    blkid
+    ```

+    A command output similar to the following one is displayed:

     ```
     [root@ecshost ~]# blkid